axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/introduction/index.rst

 |dashboard-configuration-wizard|

-Now it is possible to create and manage private and public Dashboards.
+Now, it is possible to create and manage private and public Dashboards.
 Creating those dashboards is now done conveniently via a significantly simplified and enhanced wizard.
 Additionally, the dashboards can be rearranged as desired.

 |dashboard-configuration-wizard-create|